Favela: Formation of favela society and culture

 The people who live in favelas are known as favelados ("inhabitants of favela").
 Favelas are associated with poverty.
-Brazil's favelas are thought to be the result of the unequal distribution of wealth in the country.
+Brazil's favelas are the result of the unequal distribution of wealth in the country.
 Brazil is one of the most economically unequal countries in the world, with the top 10 percent of its population earning 50 percent of the national income and about 8.5 percent of all people living below the poverty line.
 As a result, residents of favelas are often discriminated against for living in these communities and often experience inequality and exploitation.
-This stigma that is associated with people living in favelas can lead to difficulty finding jobs.
+This stigma that is associated with people living in favelas can lead to difficulty in finding jobs.

 The Brazilian government has made several attempts in the 20th century to improve the nation's problem of urban poverty.
 One way was by the eradication of the favelas and favela dwellers that occurred during the 1970s while Brazil was under military governance.
 These favela eradication programs forcibly removed over 100,000 residents and placed them in public housing projects or back to the rural areas that many emigrated from.
 Another attempt to deal with urban poverty came by way of gentrification.
 The government sought to upgrade the favelas and integrate them into the inner city with the newly urbanized upper-middle class.
 As these "upgraded favelas" became more stable, they began to attract members of the lower-middle class pushing the former favela dwellers onto the streets or outside of the urban center and into the suburbs further away from opportunity and economic advancement.
 For example: in Rio de Janeiro, the vast majority of the homeless population is black, and part of that can be attributed to favela gentrification and displacement of those in extreme poverty.